steve-vierling/ai-case-study/README.md

 * The specific problem the company is trying to solve is to develop "safe and beneficial" artificial general intelligence, which it defines as "highly autonomous systems that outperform humans at most economically valuable work"[1]

 * OpenAI's intended customer is anyone who wants a search engine that is more intelligent than Google's traditional search engine (Google now has "Bard," its AI search engine).
 Currently, Microsoft is OpenAI's major customer.
 Microsoft hopes to integrate OpenAI into Bing, Edge & MS 365.
-While I could not find info regarding the market size of this set of customers, Microsoft is one of the largest global technolgy companies.
+While I could not find info regarding the market size of this set of customers, Microsoft is one of the largest global technology companies.

 * OpenAI offers competitors a more mature AI tool than competitors.
 That is, OpenAI seems to be slightly ahead of other competitors as of this writing, Aug 2024.